 1 medium chili pepper (or alternatively half a bell pepper), chopped

-Simmer the rice with the vegetable broth for 40 minutes on low to medium heat until cooked.
+Simmer the rice with the vegetable broth and water for 40 minutes on low to medium until cooked.
 You want the rice to be quite dry, but not sticking to the bottom of the pan.

 The next morning: